Have you begun to notice a change?

-The one, when younger we suppressed into the deep recesses of ignorance and bravado .
+The One, ‘still small voice’, when we were younger we so readily suppressed into the deep recesses of ignorance and, bravado.
 The one that we heard, but conveniently ignored.
-Now I suddenly realized, why the term, recesses-of-ignorance, is used to describe this most unfortunate of choice-paths.
+Now I suddenly realized (the reason for the term, recesses-of-ignorance) is used to describe this most unfortunate of choice-paths.

 THIS …is what the crossing, or collision, with The Human 50 Yard Line, brings into a brilliant (painfully blinding!) forefront of life.
-For the first time, for most of us, these revelations make sense and no longer trigger the – need to be ignored – reaction in our youth.
+For most of us, the first time.
+These revelations make sense and no longer trigger the – need to be ignored – reaction in our youth.

-Oh, so much sense that it’s now painful to see.
+Oh, so much sense that it’s now painfully clear to see.

 Then another amazing thing happens.

 I won’t lie.
-The learning curve is a bit steep when The Human 50 Yard Line is encountered.
+The learning curve is steep when The Human 50 Yard Line is encountered.
 The main reason for the steepness of the curve?
 We do NOT prepare for it.
-So, as the runner who doesn’t prepare and warm-up before a long run, we end up pulling muscles and incurring injuries!
+As the runner who doesn’t prepare and warm-up before a long run, we end up pulling muscles and incurring injuries!

 Grasping it is one thing.
 Believing it is still another.
 Dealing with it… well that’s an on-going-life-lesson … still in-play.

-Yet, despite our greatest fears of getting old, and becoming afraid of life-in-general, we actually find that we don’t go all over protectionist at this revelation.
-No, quite uncharacteristically, one finds him or herself, actually feeling energized, if not liberated.
+Despite our greatest fears of getting old, and becoming afraid of life-in-general, we find we don’t go all protectionist at this revelation.
+Quite uncharacteristically, one finds him or herself, actually feeling energized …if not liberated.

 Suddenly, life forces us to slow-down.
-To look longer and think deeper.
-To consider our ways.
-And it’s not at all what we thought – or feared – in youth.
-It’s actually pleasant, productive and peaceful.
+We now look longer and think deeper.
+We begin to consider our ways.
+Life is no longer what we thought – or feared – in youth.
+It’s actually pleasant, productive, and peaceful.

-Gently coming over you, becomes a wash of enlightenment.
+Enlightenment begins to gently flows.
 It’s like an envelope of genuine understanding, that we can actually learn from mistakes.
-We don’t have to get beat-up-first and then avoid the fist-of-fate.
+We don’t have to get beat-up-first, then avoid the fist-of-fate.

 No!
-We can take that other turn on the highway of life and avoid that painful crash altogether.
+We can take that other turn on the highway of life, avoiding that painful crash altogether.
 Life can be more about learning and being productive and less about, picking-up-the-pieces.